 The FHA loan is also a great alternative for first time home buyers who are looking to finance or owners who are looking to refinance a multi-family property.
 FHA guidelines state that all homes purchased using government mortgage insurance must be primary residences, and FHA continues to be the best option for the purchase of two family or three family properties.
 FHA guidelines allow up to 85% of the gross rental income to be used for mortgage qualification.

-In 2013 the FHA made some changes to their first time home buyers and refinance programs.
-Please don’t hesitate to reach out to a Poli Mortgage loan professional to discuss pre-approval and qualification details for the latest FHA home financing options.
+If you are wondering if an FHA Loan is right for you, please don’t hesitate to reach out to a Poli Mortgage loan professional to discuss pre-approval and qualification details for the latest FHA home financing options.

 To be pre-approved for an FHA first time home buyer’s loan or an FHA traditional refinance loan, you will need the following documentation: